kaBeech/tensort/README.md

 #### Overview

 Once we have Tensort in our toolbox, the road to Robustsort is not long.
 Robustsort is a potentially recursive version of Tensort, but first we'll look at the basic variant: a 3-bit Tensort with a custom SubAlgorithm that compares other sub-algorithms.
 For convenience, we will call this custom SubAlgorithm Supersort.
 We use a 3-bit Tensort here because there's something magical that happens around the number 3.

 Robust sorting algorithms tend to be slow.
-Bubblesort, for example, has an average time efficiency of O(n^2), compared with Quicksort and Mergesort, which both have an average of (n log n).
+Bubblesort, for example, having an average time efficiency of O(n^2), is practically glacial compared with Quicksort and Mergesort (which both have an average of O(n log n)).

 Here's the trick though: with small numbers the difference between these values is minimal.
 For example, when n=4, Mergesort will make 6 comparisons, while Bubblesort will make 12.
 A Byte holding 4 Bites is both small enough to run the Bubblesort quickly and large enough to allow multiple opportunities for a mistake to be corrected.

-In Robustsort, we choose a Bytesize of
-3 because a list of
-3 Bits has some special properties.
+In Robustsort, we choose a Bytesize of 3 because a list of 3 Bits has some special properties.
 For one thing, sorting at this length greatly reduces the time it takes to run our slow-but-robust algorithms.
 For example, at this size, Bubblesort will make only 6 comparisons.
 Mergesort still makes 6 as well.

-In addition, when making a mistake while sorting 3 elements, the mistake will displace an element by only 1 or 2 positions at the, no matter which algorithm is used.
+Furthermore, when making a mistake while sorting 3 elements, the mistake will displace an element by only 1 or 2 positions at most, no matter which algorithm is used.

-This is all to say that using a 3-bit byte size allows us to have our pick of algorithms to compare with!
+This is all to say that using a 3-bit Bytesize allows us to have our pick of sub-algorithms to compare with!

-Note: One might ask why we don't use a Bytesize of 2, since it would be even faster and still have the same property of displacing an element by only 1 or 2 positions.
-Well, how many different algorithms can you use to sort 2 elements?
-At this length, most algorithms function equivalently (in terms of the sub-operations performed) and as we will see, it pays to have some diversity in our sub-algorithms.

 #### Examining Bubblesort